vgiagoni/vgiagoni/README.md

 - 👋 Hi, I’m @vgiagoni
 - 👀 I’m interested in computer science
 - 🌱 I’m currently learning python and scrum
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Iseries system
 - 📫 How to reach me ...

 <!---